ESCL-OU/LGM50/README.md

 This repository is based on and extends the DFN implementation in [fastDFN](https://github.com/scott-moura/fastDFN) and the SPMe implementation in [SPMeT](https://github.com/scott-moura/SPMeT), with only minor modifications to those original codes.
 We gratefully acknowledge and thank **Dr. Scott Moura** and collaborators for making these high-quality reference implementations publicly available.

+## Modifications relative to fastDFN and SPMeT

+- **DFN implementation (based on `fastDFN` [3])**
+  - **Initialization of concentrations**: the original `fastDFN` code initializes electrode and electrolyte concentrations using `init_cs(p, v)`.
+In this repository, concentrations are instead initialized from:
+    - experimentally derived concentration levels corresponding to specific SOC values, as reported in [1] and [2], or
+    - steady-state DFN simulations at the desired SOC level.
+  - **Thermal dynamics switch**: a parameter flag (e.g., `disable_thermal`) has been added so that the thermal dynamics in the DFN model from [3] can be turned on or off, enabling both isothermal and electrochemical–thermal simulations with a single code base.

+- **SPMe implementation (based on `SPMeT` [4])**
+  - **Thermal dynamics removed**: only the electrochemical SPMe model from the original SPMeT repository is used; its thermal dynamics are neglected here.
+  - **SEI layer growth neglected**: SEI growth dynamics present in the SPMeT model of [4] are ignored in this implementation.
+  - **CasADi-based class formulation**: the SPMe model has been refactored into a CasADi-based MATLAB class `SPMe/SPMe.m` that encapsulates parameter loading, state initialization, single-step integration, and voltage/output functions that were originally distributed across multiple scripts in [4].
+  - **Initialization of concentrations**: similar to the DFN case, initial solid and electrolyte concentrations are no longer obtained via `init_cs(p, v)`, but are instead set from experimentally based concentration levels derived from [1] and [2] or from simulated profiles at the corresponding SOC level.

 # Install Requirements

 We make use of [CasADi](https://web.casadi.org/) for the symbolic variables to allow models to be utilized in MPC and optimal control methods.